 My fiancé and I haven’t really talked about a family yet but by completing this class it has helped us open communication on what each of us wants in the future.
 I am glad that we did this class and know more about NFP and how it opens a better communication between the both of us.

 There are a number of good reasons that you are being required to take this course.
 The most important reason is that you are asking to be married in a Catholic Church.
-That means that you are asking for the sacrament of marriage and for your marriage to be a sacrament, you have to abide by God’s teachings of what marriage is and the role it plays in society.
-We’ll have an article explaining this beautiful teaching up soon.
-Please check back!
+That means that if you are asking for the sacrament of marriage and for your marriage to be a sacrament, you have to abide by God’s teachings of what marriage is and the role it plays in society.
+Read what happens to couples when they embrace God’s plan.

 Next, you should know that whenever God commands something, he does so for our good.
 There are a number of serious negative side effects to contraception [NOTE: This link will open an new tab or window to a site outside of the diocese – any information outside of this article is not endorsed by the Diocese of LaCrosse] – especially chemical contraception – that are avoided with Natural Family Planning.
 Here is one husband’s story about why he wanted to learn Natural Family Planning out of love for his wife.